jmschabdach/dnd-notes/content/Session Notes/Session 01.md

 	- Norton and Drok know that this place is called **Stormwreck Isle** because of the deaths of the chromatic dragons?
 	- Rix is missing but he does that (but not for 5 days)
 	- There's also a tower on the southern end of the island (south east)
-- Bahamut: platinum dragon, progenitor of metallic/chromatic dragons, works against Tiamat and the evil dragons that serve her
+- [[Bahamut]]: platinum dragon, progenitor of metallic/chromatic dragons, works against Tiamat and the evil dragons that serve her
-- We proceed up to the temple to talk with Renara
+- We proceed up to the temple to talk with Runara
 	- Fungal Octopus, very big, swims, could feed all of Dragon's Rest
 	- [[Runara]] tells Alexa that she's an aasimar (celestial touched).
 Alexa asks how can she be touched by a god when she doesn't even have a dad.
 - Dinner: vegetarian, mushroom heavy meal made by Tarack